parsing using the reader’s knowledge

 tanaka san wa kouhii wo nomi-masu

-There are many exceptions to these general rules, though.
 Consider the following newspaper article:

-Sometimes a part of a noun is written in kanji and the rest in hiragana.
+Usually the root of the verb is written in kanji and the conjugation in hiragana, like in 飲みます (nomimasu – to drink).
+Nouns are often written in kanji, but sometimes a part of a noun is written in kanji and the rest in hiragana.
 In a red box in the article we find the word ‘kodomo’ (children); the first character of the word 子ども (children) is the kanji 子 (ko), while the second and third characters are the hiragana ども (domo), so in spite that ‘children’ is a noun, the use of kanjis and kanas here doesn’t help us to identify the start or end of the word.

-- 消しゴム – kanji + hiragana + katakana
+消しゴム (kanji + hiragana + katakana)

 In addition to the use of kanji vs. kana for word parsing, Japanese uses punctuation marks that parse sentences and sentence fragments.
 As we can see in the annotated newspaper article, the following are the Japanese equivalents to some of the roman punctuation marks: